joeclark-phd/data-engineers-manual/manuscript/chapter07notes.md

-# A Workflow for Analytics Development
+# Chapter 7: A Workflow for Analytics Development

 This chapter of notes breaks down the activities and artifacts of an analytics project, and to identify the skills and toolkits that will be